DatoDgebuadze/capstone/frontend/capstone/README.md

 # React + TypeScript + Vite

+#Just setup default folder structure react, for now did not even any project modifications before discussed
+# even enlist in not enabled as of now 2/3/2024
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: